 The 15 students from across Northern Ireland were selected from over 2,000 undergraduates who applied to the award-winning Lloyds Scholars programme, which is part of Lloyds Banking Group's social mobility programme.

 Of the nine UK universities partnered with Lloyds Banking Group on the programme, Queen's is the only university in Northern Ireland.
 The programme – which is specifically for students from a widening participation background – involves financial support, paid internships, professional mentoring and opportunities to develop employability skills.

-Jim McCooe, Lloyds Banking Group’ Ambassador for Northern Ireland said: “I am extremely proud that Queen’s University Belfast will become the first Northern Ireland University partnering the Lloyds Scholars programme.
-Lloyds Scholars continues to be a key part in our commitment to helping Northern Ireland prosper, and I’m delighted to welcome the first of our 15 Scholars to the programme.
-I know that the students and the Belfast community are really going to benefit from the partnership. ”
+Jim McCooe, Lloyds Banking Group's Ambassador for Northern Ireland, said: "I am extremely proud that Queen’s University Belfast will become the first Northern Ireland University partnering the Lloyds Scholars programme.
+Lloyds Scholars continues to be a key part in our commitment to helping Northern Ireland prosper, and I'm delighted to welcome the first of our 15 Scholars to the programme.
+I know that the students and the Belfast community are really going to benefit from the partnership."

 The Scholars programme was established in 2011 to help tackle disadvantage and boost social mobility by increasing opportunity and raising aspiration.
 By 2020, Lloyds Banking Group will have supported 1,185 Lloyds Scholars.

 Pictured L-R: Jim McCooe (Lloyds Banking Group); Kielan Gillepsie; Michael Dallat; Sean Clarke; Jakub Lawicki; Professor David Jones (Queen's University); David Roswell (Lloyds Banking Group); Jordan Kwok; Victoria Stewart; Orla McGivern; Lauren Fox; Courtney Girvan; Charlotte Killen.